 Figure Legends:

 Figure 1.
-Schematics of the dynamic light scattering microscope. (a) Schematic of the dynamic light scattering microscope: variable neutral density (VND) filter, pinhole (PH), beam splitter (BS), polarizer (Pol), and avalanche photodiode (APD). (b) Layout of the optical components.
-Mirrors A and B, which are used for the alignment described in step 2.1.4, are indicated by red letters.
+Schematics of the dynamic light scattering microscope.
+Pinhole (PH), beam splitter (BS), polarizer (Pol), and avalanche photodiode (APD).

 Figure 2.
 Representative results for a polystyrene latex suspension. (a) Time correlation functions of the scattered light intensity for the polystyrene latex suspension.
 The nominal radius is 50 nm and the concentration is 0.1 wt%.
 Two datasets were obtained from different scattering points. (b), (c) Corresponding size distribution functions for the polystyrene latex suspension obtained by inverse Laplace transformation of Figure 2(a).
 The red line corresponds to the time correlation function whose initial amplitude is approximately 1.0 and the blue line corresponds to that whose initial amplitude is approximately 0.2.
 Horizontal axis was calculated without (b) / with (c) considering the effect of partial heterodyning (PHD) when A≪1, respectively.